Jana-Marie/USB-PD-Firmware/README.md

 ### dfu-util

-Set the boot mode switch on the PD Buddy Sink to DFU mode and plug it into your computer.
+Set the Boot switch (SW1) on the PD Buddy Sink to the position not marked on the silkscreen to set the device to DFU mode.
+If your Sink doesn't have a Boot switch, you can simply bridge the two long, close-together pads on the footprint for SW1 with a blob of solder to achieve the same effect.
+Once the Sink is set to DFU mode, plug it into your computer.
 Flash the firmware with:

     $ dfu-util -a 0 -s 0x08000000:leave -D build/pd-buddy-firmware.bin

-Don't forget to set the switch back to normal mode after unplugging the device.
+Don't forget to set the switch back to normal mode (or remove the solder blob) after unplugging the device.

 ### stlink